AshyPC/AshyPC.github.io/Sound.md

     a) breakdown of components?

-    a) can the organ be included?
+    b) can the organ be included?

-    a) can the big speakers be used?
+    c) can the big speakers be used?

 B. Electrical factors